ysyk2021/the-role-of-strategic-thinking-in-critical-thinking-strategies-for-planning-and-executing-long-term/src/chapter-2-3.md

-Chapter 9: Techniques for Overcoming Common Challenges in Critical Thinking
+Techniques for Overcoming Common Challenges in Critical Thinking
 ===========================================================================

 In this chapter, we will explore various techniques to overcome common challenges encountered in the process of critical thinking.
 Critical thinking is a valuable skill that allows individuals to analyze, evaluate, and synthesize information effectively.
 However, it is not without its obstacles.
 By employing specific techniques, individuals can navigate these challenges and enhance their ability to plan and execute long-term goals through critical thinking.